timolinn/the-year-of-the-rustacean/README.md

 - Under the hood Rust's `String` type is a `Vec<u8>`.
 - The `format!` macro works like the `println!` macro but returns the string instead printing to stdout.
 - You can use the `+` or the `format!` macro to concatenate a string.
+- We can iterate over strings as chars or as bytes.